Anyone can experience tooth sensitivity, and no telltale signs when it’s coming. However, it’s most prevalent among those aged 20 to 40.

 The condition occurs when the tooth’s protective layer, the enamel, wears away.
 This exposes the dentin beneath the enamel, leading to sensitivity when eating or drinking things that are hot, cold, sweet, or acidic.

-• Acid attacks.
-Sugary foods are favourite targets of harmful bacteria.
+Acid attacks.
+Sugary foods are targets of harmful bacteria.
 These bacteria turn into acids that beat the tooth enamel down.
 The enamel, as a result, gets thinner until the dentin is exposed.

-• Tooth whitening treatments.
-Both in-office and at-home whitening treatments may cause temporary sensitivity afterwards.
+Tooth whitening treatments.
+Both in-office and at-home whitening treatments may cause temporary sensitivity afterward.
 If you’re already experiencing tooth sensitivity and are scheduled for a whitening treatment, ask your dentist what you can expect after.

 How to Reduce Tooth Sensitivity

 Finally, always keep up with your dental visits.
 If you feel tooth sensitivity is getting worse, let your dentist know.
-He or she will be able to recommend treatments for the sensitivity, such as fluoride gels or varnishes.
+He or she will be able to recommend treatments for sensitive teeth, such as fluoride gels or varnishes.